Tong Zeng: Non-war communication and non-violent communication

 Since 2005, Tong Zeng has made a new attempt on solving the controversial Diaoyu Island issue between China and Japan.
 He proposed leasing the Diaoyu Island and transferring Diaoyu Island issue from official to civil matter.
 Reapplication was made in July 2012.
 The BBC published an article the next day saying that Tong Zeng applied to the China Oceanic Administration for renting the disputed island.
 The Diplomat believes that Tong Zeng has damaged the diplomatic relations between China and Japan.
 Tong pointed out in July 2005 that Japan's unauthorized establishment of the middle line on the high seas violated international law.
 On October 8, 2005, he pointed out that the Japanese Prime Minister's visit to the Yasukuni Shrine dedicated to class A war criminals of World War II clearly violated international law.
 The dialogue and debate between Tong Zeng and Japanese right-wing groups in 2005 were cancelled for some reasons.
 When other non-governmental activists were treated unfairly, Tong also defended them.

 In September 2010, a Chinese fishing boat in Fujian Province was forcibly rammed by several Japanese warships near the Diaoyu Islands.
 It was generally believed that China will erupt the same anti-Japanese demonstrations as in the past.
 In an interview with Reuters, Tong Zeng said that he believes that China's street demonstrations need to go through petitions and diplomatic build up before they erupt.
 He emphasized that the current situation is different from the past, and there will be no large-scale anti-Japanese demonstrations.
 Tong has always believed that negotiation should be the major instrument in resolving territorial disputes.
 His views are not isolated.

 Tong Zeng is the one who had the most contact with the victims of World War II.
 He is well aware that there is a strong anti-Japanese sentiment among the Chinese people, and the government should pay attention to it.
 When a Hong Kong reporter asked him whether he personally hated Japan, Tong replied that he did not hate the Japanese and admired the Japanese from the bottom of his heart.
 The Japanese also made some contributions to mankind.
 Tong is a scholar who is rational and peaceful in dealing with issues between China and Japan.
 As reported by the Financial Times on May 8, 2008, Tong Zeng was only concerned about strong anti-Japanese sentiment and urged the government to resolve the issue between China and Japan.
+In 2012, Reuters reported that Tong Zeng predicted that as Chinese public opinion grew stronger, the Chinese government would change accordingly.
+Tong Zeng did not simply initiate protests.
+He often made statements or personally wrote letters to the Japanese Embassy to express his position.